 What you also see appearing: a nice Starbucks type of café on the ground floor, where employees can drink their morning coffee, and have meetings with clients and suppliers.

-D. The nice office.
+D. The nice office

 In some ways D is a step back.
 Some companies have come to the conclusion that collaboration is not enhanced if many people work from home.
 It is very difficult to replace physical proximity with video conferencing, Skyping or WebExing.
 In D they create a nice office.
 A more homely office.
 Breakfast is served and also a nice lunch.
 There is a fitness room and a recreational area.
 There are various nice meeting rooms, and also little cells where you can concentrate.
 Maybe even a room with a bed where you can take a little nap.
 The companies who use concept D want their people to be in the office, and to feel at home in the office.
 Example: look at the pictures of the various Google offices around the world.

-E. A collaborative open environment.
+E. A collaborative open environment

 D has limitations.
 Often it is still one company in one office.
 The environment inside the office is very nice, but it is still a closed community.
 Big walls and security are there to keep others out.
 Guests are allowed, but not everywhere, and they have to wear a badge, clearly showing: ‘Watch out, stranger on board!”.

 Concept E is an open environment.
 Everybody is welcome.
 No borders, transparency is the norm.
 E is an environment that stimulates what is called “casual collisions”.
-More and more organizations realize that innovations are not developed by the innovation department.
+More and more organisations realise that innovations are not developed by the innovation department.
 Innovations occur when people with a different background, different experience and different skill sets coincidentally meet and inspire each other.
 A company like Zappos, with their HQ in down town Las Vegas, is somewhere between D and E. They have their own HQ, but this is an open environment with many connections to people outside.
 B-Amsterdam, as described above, is moving more into full E.

 Very interesting developments are ahead.
-Improving innovation and collaboration is high on the agenda of many organizations.
+Improving innovation and collaboration is high on the agenda of many organisations.
 The way the workplaces are designed can be a good accelerator.
 I think many people have to come out of their closed offices, and they will flourish more in open, diverse and collaborative environments.